White strawberries that taste like pineapple

-This is the third year I’ve grown white strawberries, made famous in Britain as the ‘Pineberries’ sold at Marks & Spencer in 2014.
-When they were first introduced to the market you couldn’t beg, borrow, or steal plants and everyone wanted to try them out.
+This is the third year that I’ve grown white strawberries, made famous in Britain as the ‘Pineberries’ sold at Marks & Spencer.
+When they were first introduced you couldn’t beg, borrow, or steal plants and everyone wanted to grow them.

-Pineberries, Fragaria x ananassa, are special in that they grow much in the way that ordinary red strawberries do except they produce small white berries instead of red.
-The also have a bit of a citrusy flavour and so live up to their reputation of tasting a bit like pineapple.
+Pineberries, Fragaria x ananassa, are special in that they grow in much the same way as ordinary strawberries except they produce small white berries instead of red.
+The berries also have a slight citrusy flavour which is why they’re said to taste like a combination of strawberry and pineapple.

 Getting Pineberry Plants

-If you’re convinced to try growing them you’ll need to begin with bare-root plants or even better, plants created from runners.
-I got mine from a friend since pineberries, like strawberry plants, freely throw out runners and establish baby plants in the soil all around them.
-These baby plants are essentially clones of the parent plant.
+To get started I recommend that you get a hold of bare-root plants or even better, plants created from runners.
+I got mine from a friend since pineberries, like strawberry plants, freely throw out runners that create baby plants.

 Pineberries grow well in both the garden and in pots

-- Plant them into rich soil that’s been supplemented with garden compost and/or composted manure
+- Plant into rich soil that’s been supplemented with garden compost and/or composted manure

 - Keep well watered